Fourth Colijn cabinet

 The Fourth Colijn cabinet was the cabinet of the Netherlands from 24 June 1937 until 25 July 1939.
-The cabinet was formed by the political parties Roman Catholic State Party (RKSP), Anti-Revolutionary Party (ARP) and the Christian Historical Union (CHU) after the election of 1937.
+The cabinet was formed by the political parties Roman Catholic State Party (RKSP), Anti-Revolutionary Party (ARP) and the Christian Historical Union (CHU) after the 1937 general election.
 The right-wing cabinet was a majority government in the House of Representatives.
-It was the fourth of five cabinets of Hendrikus Colijn, the Leader of the Anti-Revolutionary Party as Prime Minister.
+It was the fourth of five cabinets of Hendrikus Colijn, the Leader of the Anti-Revolutionary Party as Chairman of the Council of Ministers.